Unit

 Lesson: Introduction to the ITU- 30 minutes

-Standard: Comprehension and Analysis of Grade-Level-Appropriate Text:
+Comprehension and Analysis of Grade-Level-Appropriate Text:

 2.4 Make warranted and reasonable assertions about the author’s arguments by using elements of the text to defend and clarify interpretations.
+2.5 Analyze an author’s implicit and explicit philosophical assumptions and beliefs about a subject.

-Objective: After an introduction to the ITU project, SWBAT read and respond to a local newspaper article on the lagoons/beaches of Carlsbad by participating in a jigsaw assignment.
+an introduction to the ITU project, SWBAT read and respond to a local

-Assessment: Informal, formative: questioning and levels of discussion that students engage in.
-Formal: students will present and turn in their posters.
+formative: questioning and levels of discussion that students engage in.

 Week 2: April 2nd – April 6th